rascal999/chip8-emulator/README.md

 chip8-emulator
 ==============

-A chip8 emulator written in C.
+A chip8 emulator written in C. Does not currently work.